gajus/babel-plugin-lodash-modularize/README.md

 ```

 `lodashVersion` option defines the version of the lodash that you are using.
 It is used to resolve the correct path of the individual modules.

-## Chaining

-Note that use of [chaining](https://lodash.com/docs#_) defeats most of the benefits of this plugin.
-There is no way to modularly import chaining dependencies.
-As a result, use of chaining will import all of the lodash modules that can work with chaining.

 ## Difference from babel-plugin-lodash